This post may contain affiliate links. Read our disclosure policy.

 Notes

-To make-ahead: stop after sauteing the vegetables and cover and place them in the refrigerator for up to 2 days.
+Make-ahead: follow the instructions through sauteeing the vegetables then cover and store them in the refrigerator for up to 3 days.
 Cover and leave the cubed bread at room temperature.
 When ready to bake, resume directions by whisking everything together and baking.

-Our favorite gluten free bread: a mix of Schar sourdough bread and Artisan Baker White Bread
+Favorite gluten free bread for stuffing: a mix of Schar sourdough bread and Artisan Baker White Bread

 Video